Find out how the laws in your state may affect your personal injury claim. Contact the dedicated team near you:Personal Injury Lawyers in

 When to Begin Your Personal Injury Claim

 The first thing you need to do is check your state’s statute of limitations to determine the time frame in which a claim can be filed.
 In Ohio and West Virginia, the statute of limitations for most personal injury claims is two years.
-Despite the fact that you usually have two years to file within, it is best to contact a personal injury attorney so that your claim can be filed sooner rather than later.
+Despite the fact that you usually have two years to file within, it is best to contact a personal injury lawyer so that your claim can be filed sooner rather than later.

 The first step toward a successful outcome is being aware of what you need to do immediately after the accident occurs.
 No matter what kind of accident you were in, remember to do the following afterward: